Digital care homes transformation

 There are 565 care homes in Greater Manchester with 40,000 residents.
-Care home residents account for around xx% of falls, per year at a cost of £xx to the GM system.
 In a bid to reduce the instances of falls in care homes, Health Innovation Manchester partnered with North West SME Safe Steps to undertake a proof of value in Tameside and Bolton localities using a digital falls risk assessment tool.
 Safe Steps joined HInM’s digital accelerator programme and received expert support and funding to further develop its value proposition.
-The proof of value was undertaken over xx weeks and was round to reduce the instances of falls by 28%.

 Then the COVID-19 pandemic hit, which posed a significant risk for care home staff and residents.
 The existing model of care was largely paper-based, not providing the opportunity to use technology and digital approaches to help manage the crisis.

 HInM quickly pivoted its approach to work with health and care staff and Safe Steps to adapt the tool to support care homes staff to monitor and care for residents and report COVID-19 symptoms.
 The tool had to be easy to use for staff at the bedside, while also supporting primary and secondary care teams to monitor remotely.

 In only a matter of weeks, a rapid proof of value undertaken in partnership with Tameside & Glossop locality to expand functionality of existing digital tool.
 Care home staff were already familiar with the falls assessment tool, and HInM developed a full deployment support package including clinical development, training, project management and communications.